LeeMorinUCF/ECP3004S21/PP_Ch_04_Strings/README.md

 >>> new_sequence * 2
 'ATTGTCCCCCGGCCTCCTGCATTGTCCCCCGGCCTCCTGC'
 ```
+and you can perform string operations on these variables.

-## using Special Characters in Strings
+## Using Special Characters in Strings

+Quotes within strings can prematurely end the definition of a string,

 ```python
 >>> 'that's not going to work'